west-berkshire-council/goss-icm-forms/README.md

 Content for different versions of iCM are available in branches.

-Owned by West Berkshire Council and [available for reuse under the Open Government Licence V2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).
+This content is owned by West Berkshire Council and [available for reuse under the Open Government Licence V2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).